 The course covers the principles and expectations for conducting biomedical research ethically and responsibly, but will go one step further to guide participants in teaching others for whom they are responsible.
 Each course meeting features participating instructors that include senior faculty and institutional experts.
 Please reference the most recent course syllabus for more information.

-Faculty directors and staff include Rick McGee, PhD, associate dean for Faculty Recruitment & Professional Development and professor of Medical Education; Brian Hitsman, PhD, associate professor of Preventive Medicine and Psychiatry & Behavioral Sciences; and Jaime Ziegler, NUCATS Center for Education and Career Development (CECD) program manager.
+Faculty directors and staff include Rick McGee, PhD, associate dean for Faculty Recruitment & Professional Development and professor of Medical Education; Brian Hitsman, PhD, associate professor of Preventive Medicine and Psychiatry & Behavioral Sciences; and Jaime Ziegler, NUCATS Center for Education and Career Development (CECD) program coordinator.

 For more information, contact the CECD navigator.Back to top